01 of 06

 Using Lemons in Cooking

 Many recipes call for the juice or zest of a lemon, or both.
 Lemon adds zing, flavor, and freshness to many dishes and baked goods, and knowing how to properly juice and zest a lemon is an elemental cooking skill.
-Don't be intimidated; it's easy once you know how.Continue to 2 of 6 below.
+Don't be intimidated; it's easy once you know how to do it.Continue to 2 of 6 below.

 02 of 06